icl-utk-edu/plasma/docs/style-guide.md

 Mark small functions as inline, specifically those that serve as macro replacements.
-Although the compiler will identify on its own functions suitable for inlining, it is a good idea hint it directly.
+Although the compiler will identify on its own functions suitable for inlining, it is a good idea to hint it directly.
 Define as inline member accessors and functions that would otherwise be macros, e.g., address arithmetic functions and alike.
 Check [Google Style Guide](https://google.github.io/styleguide/cppguide.html#Inline_Functions)